Price & Hours

-- Type: Museums, Sightseeing
+- Museums, Sightseeing Type

-- Time to Spend: Less than 1 hour
+- Less than 1 hour Time to Spend

-Well-known author Ernest Hemingway is one of Key West's best-known and well-loved "freshwater Conchs" (a resident who was not born on the island).
-His former home --which he lived in for about 10 years but owned until his death -- is located in Old Town and is now a U.S. National Historic Landmark.
-Literature buffs take note: Hemingway penned parts of some of his most famous works, including A Farewell to Arms and For Whom the Best Tolls, in this very residence.
+Literary icon and journalist Ernest Hemingway is one of Key West's best-known and well-loved "freshwater Conchs" (a resident who was not born on the island).
+His former home – which he lived in for less than 10 years but owned until his death in 1961 – is located in Old Town and is now a U.S. National Historic Landmark.
+Literature buffs take note: Hemingway penned parts of some of his most famous works, including "A Farewell to Arms" and "For Whom the Bell Tolls," in this very residence.
 The grand house itself is interesting, as it was one of the first in Key West to have indoor plumbing and a pool.
 Inside, the rooms contain memorabilia about Hemingway's life and work.

 Recent travelers recommend a visit here (despite the perennial crowds), and offer praise for the knowledgeable tour guides, who bring Hemingway's time in Key West to life.
 Visitors also recommend sticking around after your tour (which takes about 30 minutes) to peruse the gardens and take in the distinct design touches of Hemingway's wife, Pauline.